Monrava/gcp-ctf-workshop-public/README.md

-# A hitchhiker's guide to a Google Cloud CTF
+# A hitchhiker's guide to a Google Cloud CTF

 ## Your Goal